Skip to section

-The programme team has strong links with stakeholders in marine renewables and has unique experience and expertise gained at the geographical heart of marine renewables in the UK.
+The degree team has strong links with stakeholders in marine renewables and has unique experience and expertise gained at the geographical heart of marine renewables in the UK.
 A strong emphasis is placed on project work that simulates real working situations and international examples.

 Online Learning: 3 - 8 years.
 On average, our PgDip courses studied via online learning are completed in 2-3 years, while MSc courses are completed in 3-7 years.
 Most students intend to complete their studies via online learning within 2-3 years.